 SSH authentication with Azure Active Directory

 Secure Shell (SSH) is a network protocol that provides encryption for operating network services securely over an unsecured network.
-It's commonly used in Unix-based systems such as Linux.
+It's commonly used in systems like Unix and Linux.
 SSH replaces the Telnet protocol, which doesn't provide encryption in an unsecured network.

 Azure Active Directory (Azure AD) provides a virtual machine (VM) extension for Linux-based systems that run on Azure.
 It also provides a client extension that integrates with the Azure CLI and the OpenSSH client.

 You can use SSH authentication with Active Directory when you're:

 Working with Linux-based VMs that require remote command-line sign-in.

 The following diagram shows the process of SSH authentication with Azure AD:

 The system includes the following components:

 User: The user starts the Azure CLI and the SSH client to set up a connection with the Linux VMs.
 The user also provides credentials for authentication.